-A vesicostomy is a temporary opening in the bladder to the outside of the body that allows urine to drain.
+A vesicostomy is a temporary path from the bladder to the outside of the body.
+It will allow urine to drain.

 Copyright © Nucleus Medical Media, Inc.

 Problems are rare, but all procedures have some risk.
-Your doctor will review potential problems, such as:
+Your doctor will review possible problems, such as:

 Your child’s doctor will do blood and urine tests.
 In addition:

 A small incision will be made through the skin below the bellybutton.
 A second incision will be made in the wall of the bladder.
-A small part of the bladder wall will be turned inside out and sewn to the abdomen.
+A small part of the bladder wall will be turned inside out.
+This tissue will be sewn to the belly wall.

-A catheter may be placed in the opening to help urine drain or it may be left open.
+A tube may be placed in the opening or it may be left open.

 The urine will be able to drain directly into a diaper.
 Most can return to activity within a week of surgery.